Settle down or travel? I have posed this question to myself many times over the past few years, and even more recently, every day.

+I have been travelling full-time for three years now.
+Every six months, I’ve packed up my possessions and moved to a different city or country.
 As I type this from my extremely squeaky bunk bed in a room I share with another person, I concur that settling down is definitely the more comfortable option.
 One house, one city, one bed- life is simpler, it’s easier, less stressful.
+Or is it?

 Is easier always better?